bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 		- [ ]  Business Logic in Services
 		- [ ]  Queries in DAOs
 		- [ ] Conversions in Converters and Populators
-		- [ ] UI logic and Behavior in Pages, Views,Tags, JavaScript and CSS files
+		- [ ] UI logic and Behavior in Pages, Views, Tags, JavaScript, and CSS files
-- [ ] DTOs are defined in beans.xml files and not directly as pojos
 - [ ] For self-hosted projects, no changes are being done directly on standard extensions

 ## Extensions
-- [ ] Should be based on functionality not a layer
+- [ ] Should be based on functionality, not a layer
 - [ ] Naming conventions are respected
 - [ ] Dependencies between extensions makes sense
 - [ ] New extensions make sense  and are not superfluous
-- [ ] A correct temnplate is used in the generation of the template.
-This also ensures correctness of the extension type
+- [ ] A correct template is used in the generation of the template.
+This also ensures the correctness of the extension type
 - [ ] Base package for extension defined correctly
 - [ ] Extension specific properties defined in the project.properties file
 - [ ] No sensitive data defined in the property file